Shuffle Mamba: State Space Models with Random Shuffle for Multi-Modal Image Fusion: Experiments

-\subsubsection{Medical Image Fusion.}
+\subsubsection{Medical Image Fusion}

-The quantitative comparison results of four metrics on the MIF dataset are shown in Table~\ref{table_MIF}.
-The proposed method performs well across almost all metrics, demonstrating its effectiveness in medical image fusion.
-In our experimental results, a higher VIF indicates closer alignment with human perception.
-Improved SCD, Qabf, and SSIM scores suggest that the fused image maintains higher similarity and experiences less distortion compared to the original images.
-Figure~\ref{resultPET} presents a qualitative comparison of several methods on the MRI-PET dataset.
-Our method exhibits superior visual quality, a finding that is corroborated by the experimental metrics.
+The quantitative comparison results for four metrics on the MIF dataset are presented in Table~\ref{table_MIF}.
+The proposed method demonstrates strong performance across nearly all metrics, highlighting its effectiveness in medical image fusion.
+In our experimental results, a higher VIF score indicates closer alignment with human visual perception.
+Enhanced SCD, Qabf, and SSIM scores suggest that the fused image preserves greater similarity and undergoes less distortion compared to the original images.
+Qualitative comparisons of several methods on the MRI datasets are shown in Figure~\ref{result_PET}, Figure~\ref{result_SPECT}, and Figure~\ref{result_CT}.
+Our method consistently delivers superior visual quality, a finding further supported by the experimental metrics.
+Furthermore, to evaluate perceptual quality, we performed a user study involving ten participants with medical backgrounds, including graduate students and clinical researchers.
+Each of the 72 MIF test pairs (ours vs. CDDFuse) was randomly displayed for pairwise comparison.
+The proposed method was preferred in 60 out of 72 cases (83.3\%), primarily due to clearer anatomical boundaries and improved soft-tissue visibility, supporting the quantitative superiority with perceptual evidence.